Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-The first fully dynamic algorithm for all-pairs shortest paths in graphs with positive integer weights less than a constant $C$ was presented by King~\cite{DBLP:conf/focs/King99}, with an amortized update time of $\bigO(n^{2.5}\sqrt{C \log n})$.
-For each vertex $v$, it maintains two shortest paths trees up to a distance $d$: one outbound with $v$ as source and one inbound with $v$ as target.
-A so-called stitching algorithm is used to stitch together longer paths from shortest paths of distance at most $d$.
-To achieve the above mentioned running time, $d$ is set to $\sqrt{n C \log n}$.
-The space requirement is $\bigO(n^3)$ originally, but can be reduced to $\softO(n^2\sqrt{nC})$~\cite{DBLP:conf/cocoon/KingT01}.
-For non-negative, real-valued edge weights, Demetrescu and Italiano~\cite{DBLP:journals/jacm/DemetrescuI04} proposed an algorithm with an amortized update time of $\bigO(n^2 \log^3 n)$, which was later improved to $\bigO(n^2(\log n + \log^2((n+m)/n)))$ by Thorup~\cite{DBLP:conf/swat/Thorup04}.
-There is no faster algorithm known for the single-source or even the $s$-$t$ setting.
+For non-negative, real-valued edge weights, Demetrescu and Italiano~\cite{DBLP:journals/jacm/DemetrescuI04} proposed the above-mentioned algorithm (\Tool{DI}) with an amortized update time of $\softO(n^2)$.
 The algorithm uses the concept of \emph{locally shortest paths}, which are paths such that each proper subpath is a shortest path, but not necessarily the entire path, and \emph{historical shortest paths}, which are paths that have once been shortest paths and whose edges have not received any weight updates since then.
 The combination of both yields so-called locally historical paths, which are maintained by the algorithm.
 To keep their number small, the original sequence of updates is transformed into an equivalent, but slightly longer \emph{smoothed sequence}.
 In case of a weight update, the algorithm discards all maintained paths containing the updated edge and then computes new locally historical paths using a routine similar to Dijkstra's algorithm.
-Both algorithms have constant query time and were evaluated experimentally in a study by Demetrescu and Italiano~\cite{DBLP:journals/talg/DemetrescuI06} against \Tool{RRL}~\cite{DBLP:conf/wae/DemetrescuFMN00} on random instances, graphs with a single bottleneck edge, which serves as a bridge between two equally-sized complete bipartite graphs and only its weight is subject to updates, as well as real-world instances obtained from the US road networks and autonomous systems networks.
+Both \Tool{Ki} and \Tool{DI} have constant query time and were evaluated experimentally in a study by Demetrescu and Italiano~\cite{DBLP:journals/talg/DemetrescuI06} against \Tool{RRL}~\cite{DBLP:conf/wae/DemetrescuFMN00} on random instances, graphs with a single bottleneck edge, which serves as a bridge between two equally-sized complete bipartite graphs and only its weight is subject to updates, as well as real-world instances obtained from the US road networks and autonomous systems networks.
 Apart from \Tool{RRL}, the study also comprises the Dijkstra's static algorithm.
 Both these algorithms are designed for single-source shortest paths and were hence run once per vertex.
 All algorithms were implemented with small deviations from their respective theoretical description to speed them up in practice.
-The study showed that \Tool{RRL} and the algorithm based on locally historical paths (\Tool{LHP}) can outperform the static algorithm by a factor of up to \num{10000}, whereas the algorithm by King only achieves a speedup factor of around \num{10}. \Tool{RRL} turned out to be especially fast if the solution changes only slightly, but by contrast exhibited the worst performance on the bottleneck instances unless the graphs were sparse.
+The study showed that \Tool{RRL} and the algorithm based on locally historical paths (\Tool{LHP}) can outperform the static algorithm by a factor of up to \num{10000}, whereas the algorithm by King only achieved a speedup factor of around \num{10}. \Tool{RRL} turned out to be especially fast if the solution changes only slightly, but by contrast exhibited the worst performance on the bottleneck instances unless the graphs were sparse.
 In comparison, \Tool{LHP} was slightly slower on sparse instances, but could beat \Tool{RRL} as the density increased.
 The authors also point out differences in performance that depend mainly on the memory architecture of the machines used for benchmarking, where \Tool{RRL} could better cope with small caches or memory bandwidth due to its reduced space requirements and better locality in the memory access pattern, whereas \Tool{LHP} benefited from larger caches and more bandwidth.